bbevis6196/charlie/README.md

 ## How we used it
 -In our CHARLIE lab instead of sending a header and a reference to our git hub we will send out and reference our Angular file
--This allows for the webpage to
+-This allows for the webpage to be asynchronous
+-With allowing input refgerenced on our angular.html it will allow for this input to be updated on the page and eventually the files.